PyRigi/PyRigi/README.md

 Matthias Adrian-Himmelmann, Matteo Gallet, Georg Grasegger, and Jan Legerský.
 *PyRigi – A General-Purpose Python Package for the Rigidity and Flexibility of Bar-and-Joint Frameworks*,
-ACM Transactions on Mathematical Software, 52(3):Article No. 14, 2026.
+ACM Transactions on Mathematical Software, 52(3), Article No. 14, 2026.
 [doi:10.1145/3815171](https://doi.org/10.1145/3815171).

 ```